 “The essence of Rudi’s teaching could be summarized by saying that to open our hearts and love unifies all experience and reveals the underling truth.
 Negativity and criticism fragment experience and bind us ever more strongly to delusion.”

 Following Rudi’s death, Swamiji turned to Swami Muktananda to continue his study.
 He took sannyas with Swami Muktananda in I978 in India.
-He began to explore the teachings of tantric Shaivism, a nondualistic system.
+At the direction of Muktananda, he began to explore the teachings of tantricŚaivism, a nondualistic system.
+By the early 1980’s, there was an active translation project for Śaivite texts at Nityananda Institute, the nonprofit organization Swamiji founded.

-Shortly after taking sannyas in 1978, while teaching open-eyes kundalini meditation class in Bloomington, Indiana, Swami Chetanananda had a profound visionary experience of the Goddess Tripurasundarī, during which the Goddess transmitted to him her essence mantra.
-Swamiji reported this experience to Swami Muktanananda, who directed him to study with the Brahmin priests at Mookambika Devi Temple, in Karnataka, India.
+Shortly after taking sannyas in 1978, while teaching open-eyes kundalini meditation class in Bloomington, Indiana, Swami Chetanananda had a profound visionary experience of the Goddess Tripurasundarī.
+Swamiji reported this experience to Swami Muktanananda, who advised him to study goddess practices with the Brahmin priests at Mookambika Devi Temple, in Karnataka, India.
 This launched Swamiji’s 40-year study and practice of the Goddess through the teachings of Śakta Śaivism in the Śrī Vidyā lineage and the Śrī Chakra sadhana.

 Swamiji has studied with the temple priests at the important Śrī Vidyā śaktipīths (places of power) of Mookambika Devi Temple in Karnataka and at the seat of the Shankaracharya, the Adi Kamakshi Amman Devi Temple, in Kanchipuram.
 Since 2007, Swamiji has practiced the tantric version of the Śrī Chakra sadhana with tantrikas and priests in periodic retreats at the great śaktipīth at Kamakhya Temple, in Assam, in northern India.